 The Pirelli P Zero and Michelin Pilot Sport Cup are two of the highest rated all-season tires for the Corvette (as discussed on CorvetteForum.com).
 Although not tended for cold weather driving (and certainly not snow), these two tires have been proven over and over again as the top choice for Corvette owners looking for a tire that handles well both on the street and track.
 Increased grip, better feel of the road, and good looks make either of these two choices one of the best Corvette mods you can make.

-Other really good tire choices for the Corvette are:
+Other really good tire choices for the Corvette:

 Cold air intake

 Are you starting to sense a pattern here?
 I’m just about ready to start talking about more really cool Corvette mods, and I’ve yet to mention anything about appearance mods.
-The reason for that is simple: 99% of the appearance mods you’ll find in parts stores are extremely tacky and do not go with the overall design of the Corvette.
-At all.
+The reason for that is simple: the Corvette responds very well to performance mods.

 For example, if you’ve got a C7 Corvette, the aFe Power 52-74202-1 Momentum Performance Intake System is one of the highest rated of them all.
 By simply bolting it onto your car, you’ll get an instant 46 HP and 39 Lbs.
 Ft. of torque increase.
 That’s huge considering how simple of a modification this is, which can literally be done by anybody.
 You don’t need to be mechanic to do this.